Beijing National Stadium: Football

-China national football team hasn't played any matches since the opening of the stadium.
+China men's and women's team has not played any matches since the opening of the stadium.

 On its first anniversary, 8 August 2009, the stadium hosted a performance of the opera Turandot, and the 2009 Supercoppa Italiana (Italian Super Cup) final, the traditional curtain raiser to the Italian football league season.
 In August 2011, the Bird's Nest once again hosted the Supercoppa Italiana, the stadium's second in three years, and also in 2012.

-The Beijing Guo’an football club was scheduled to play at the stadium, but later backed out of their agreement, citing the embarrassment of using an 80,000+ seat venue for games that routinely draw only slightly more than 10,000.
+The Beijing Guo'an football club was scheduled to play at the stadium, but later backed out of their agreement, citing the embarrassment of using an 80,000+ seat venue for games that routinely draw only slightly more than 10,000.

 In July 2010, the stadium hosted a friendly football match between Football League Championship team Birmingham City and Beijing Guoan as a part of Birmingham's pre-season trip to China, homeland of the club's owner Carson Yeung.
 Birmingham City recorded a 1–0 victory in the game.

 Arsenal and Manchester City played each other in the inaugural 'China Cup', a one-off match in Beijing's played on 27 July 2012.
 Manchester City won the match with a score of 2–0.

 On 25 July 2016 Manchester City were scheduled to meet Manchester United as part of the 2016 International Champions Cup.
 However the game was cancelled due to heavy rain soaking the pitch, poor pitch conditions due to fungus and the pitch being relaid with turf.

 On 22 July 2017, Arsenal and Chelsea played against each other in a friendly match.

-After China became the host of the 2023 AFC Asian Cup on 4 June 2019 which the stadium was originally intended as the Beijing venue, but it was replaced by Workers' Stadium on 4 January 2020.
+After China became the host of the 2023 AFC Asian Cup on 4 June 2019 which the stadium was originally intended as the Beijing venue, but CFA chose Workers' Stadium on 4 January 2020 instead.
 However, on 14 May 2022, AFC announced that China would not be able to host the tournament due to the exceptional circumstances caused by the COVID-19 pandemic.

 Other sports events

 The stadium hosted the 2009 Race of Champions motor racing carnival.
 In 2014 and 2015, the FIA Formula E Championship motor racing series hosted the Beijing ePrix at the Beijing Olympic Park.

-On 1 November 2010, the IAAF announced that the 2015 World Championships in Athletics would take place at the Beijing National Stadium.
+On 1 November 2010, the IAAF announced that the 2015 World Championships in Athletics would take place at the Beijing National Stadium. and the event will return to the same stadium in 2027.

 On 29 July 2017, the stadium hosted Monster Jam and the Stadium Super Trucks, marking the first Chinese race for both racing series.
 Chinese driver Li Ya Tao was among the ten drivers competing in the Stadium Super Truck race.

 On 4 November 2017, the stadium hosted the League of Legends World Championship 2017 Finals.